 Welcome to the Department of Community and Regional Planning.

 Our department is committed to preparing students with the understanding, values and skills that enable positive contributions in a rapidly changing world.
-We are specifically focused on the three pillars of sustainability: equity, economy and the environment.
+We are specifically focused on professional practice grounded in the three pillars of sustainability: equity, economy and the environment.

 The accredited Community and Regional Planning curriculum has a core emphasis on environmental planning, policy and politics, and advanced computer applications.
-Our planning students are engaged in the cutting edge of professional practice having garnered nine regional and state awards since 2006.
+Our planning students are engaged in the cutting edge of professional practice having garnered 10 regional and state awards since 2006.
 Program alumni are employed in all levels of government as well as the private and nonprofit sectors.
 Two of our alumni hold academic positions having completed their doctorates.
-Two others are Presidential Management Fellows, a highly competitive program that enabled them to secure positions in the U.S. Department of Housing and Urban Development.
+Three others are Presidential Management Fellows, a highly competitive program that enabled them to secure positions with the U.S. Department of Housing and Urban Development and U.S. Forest Service.

 Deborah Howe, Ph.D., FAICP